 24-Hr Automated InfoLine:

-The eligibility information listed below will give you an idea of whether you may be eligible to receive Medi-Cal coverage under the Income Disregard Program.
-However, eligibility for Medi-Cal can only be fully evaluated by an Eligibility Worker (EW) at one of the Social Services Agency Intake Offices
+The eligibility information listed below will give you an idea of whether or not you may be eligible for CalFresh benefits.
+However, eligibility for the program can only be fully evaluated by an Eligibility Worker at your local Social Services Agency Intake Office

 Basic Eligibility Requirements